Answers to Garden & Landscaping Frequently Asked Questions

 10. When is the best time to be planting my tree?

-The ideal time to plant is in early spring or late fall, but anytime between spring and fall is fine as well.
+The ideal time to plant is in early spring or late fall as the trees are not actively growing, but anytime between spring and fall is fine as we have a pretty short growing season.

 11. How big is the root ball?